 Companion planting is the process of planting plants together which can benefit each one in way or another.
 Nasturtiums make a great companion plant for vegetables.
 Growing nasturtiums in the vegetable garden act as a sacrificial plant.
 The nasturtium plant attracts aphids and other insect pests away from your more valued edible plants like beans and squashes.

-Nasturtium also attract beneficial insects to the garden such as bees and other pollinators who will work hard to pollinate the vegetable garden for you.
+Nasturtium also attracts beneficial insects to the garden such as bees and other pollinators who will work hard to pollinate the vegetable garden for you.
 They make great companions for cabbage, kale, broccoli, cauliflowers, radishes, squash, tomatoes, and melons.

 With so many varieties of nasturtiums to choose from, there is one to suit every garden.
 And not only do nasturtium plants provide beautiful color, but they also attract pollinators to your vegetable garden, keep garden pests under control as a companion plant and they are completely edible!
 With so many benefits, nasturtium plants truly a productive plant to grow.